Kerry James Marshall: Work influence, social views and themes

 Marshall created comic strips, such as Rhythm Mastr, a story of an African-American teenager who gained superpowers through African sculptures using drum patterns.
 Specifically, the powers are derived from the seven gods that make up the Yoruba pantheon.
 Marshall chose this to address the differences in how African and Western mythologies, such as Greek and Norse, are represented.
 Whereas the latter remain culturally significant with a level of currency to them, Marshall believes that the former has been forgotten - being treated as "either dead or obsolete".
 Marshall was concerned with the lack of African-American heroes kids could look up to while growing up.
 He revisited the Comic 20 years after its debut at the 2018 Carnegie International.
-When question about the presence of Marvel's Black Panther as a Black comic book hero, Marshall retorted with the fact that he was still created by white writers and therefore not representative of black culture.
+When questioned about the presence of Marvel's Black Panther as a Black comic book hero, Marshall retorted with the fact that he was still created by white writers and therefore not representative of black culture.
 Other comics included P-Van, which was inspired by some guys who would sit in a Van outside Marshall's studio and just "hang out", and On the Stroll, which was based on neighborhood prostitutes with Marshall taking them out of that context and humanizing them.
 He was one of the many African-American artists who tried to incorporate themes of race and being black into his works, hoping to diversify the art historical canon.
 Some of his works, such as La Venus Negra and Voyager, combine African aesthetics with Western traditions, showing the struggle of African Americans to find their place in American society.
 Oftentimes Marshall's works were perceived to be full of emotion portraying what it was like being an Urban African American, displaying middle-class African-American homes and families.
 Other projects of Marshall's, namely The Garden Project and Souvenir, demonstrate the issues of race in America from the 1960s and 1970s and onward.
 The Garden Project also critiques the glorified names of housing projects that conceal desperate poverty, while the Lost Boys series examines young black men "lost in the ghetto, lost in public housing, lost in joblessness, and lost in literacy."
 Marshall's work is dynamic and consistently relevant, especially to the problem of finding an identity.

-Marshall reflected, "Under Charles White’s influence I always knew that I wanted to make work that was about something: history, culture, politics, social issues. … It was just a matter of mastering the skills to actually do it."
+Marshall reflected: "Under Charles White's influence I always knew that I wanted to make work that was about something: history, culture, politics, social issues. … It was just a matter of mastering the skills to actually do it."